 What data do tracking cookies collect?

-Since the main purpose of tracking cookies is to deliver users targeted ads based on their browsing activities and behavior, here’s what information they may collect:
+Since the main purpose of tracking cookies is to deliver users targeted ads, here’s what information they may collect:

 Not every tracking cookie collects the same kind of data.
-What information is gathered depends on the type of cookies used on the websites you visited and what you consented to.
+Gathered information depends on the type of cookies the user has consented to.

 What are browser tracking cookies used for?

-Tracking cookies are mainly used to improve the user experience or enhance the shopping journey throughout websites.
+Websites use tracking cookies to improve the user experience or shopping journey.
 Here are a few examples of tracking cookie use cases:

-• Analytics.
-Websites may use widely-known tracking cookies of analytics platforms, such as Google Analytics, which provide merchants with useful data on how to improve sales or engagement.
+- Analytics.
+Websites may use widely-known tracking cookies of analytics platforms.
+One of the most known examples is Google Analytics.
+It provides merchants with useful data on how to improve sales or engagement.

 Privacy regulations and tracking cookies

-Loads of privacy regulations call for website owners to comply with certain requirements when using tracking cookies.
-Which privacy laws merchants need to comply with depends on who visits the website.
+Many places around the world have privacy regulations in place to protect their citizens.
+Which privacy laws merchants need to follow depends on who visits the website.
 You can check some of the regulations around the globe and who they protect below.

 All of these privacy laws have similar compliance requirements when it comes to tracking cookies.
 Here are the main similarities and some differences:

-• User consent.
-According to most privacy laws, you need to get active user consent before using tracking cookies.
-Regulations like CCPA only require informing about cookie usage, but consent is given automatically when users enter the site (except for minors).
+- User consent.
+According to most privacy laws, you need to get active user consent for using cookies.
+Regulations like CCPA only require informing about cookie usage.
+In such cases, users give consent by default when they enter the site (except for minors).

-• Consent withdrawal.
-Privacy regulations require websites to provide a consent withdrawal option, and it has to be as simple as it was to consent.
+- Consent withdrawal.
+Privacy regulations require websites to provide a consent withdrawal option.
+It has to be as simple to deny cookie usage as it was to consent.

-• Consent storing.
-Website owners have to store user consent securely and in one place.
-This allows users to exercise their right to know what consent they have provided and what data is collected.
+- Consent storing.
+Website owners have to document and store user consent in a secure place.
+This allows users to exercise their right to know, access, rectify, delete, and other rights.

-• Information on cookies.
-Privacy regulations require websites to provide users with cookie management options and include information about what cookies are being used by writing a cookie policy.
+- Information on cookies.
+Privacy laws require sites to provide users with cookie usage information.
+This includes allowing users to manage used cookies and writing a cookie policy.

-• User rights.
-When websites use tracking cookies, users have the right to access, rectify, or delete the personal data gathered.
+- User rights.
+When websites use tracking cookies, users have the right to access, rectify, or, in some cases, delete the personal data gathered.

 How to know if a website uses tracking cookies